To qualify for state nomination you must meet all nomination requirements relevant to your situation and occupation.

 8.3 Your personal details in your EOI must be the same as your Immigration SA online application.

 8.4 There must be no discrepancies between the information provided on your Immigration SA online application and the information recorded in your EOI.

-8.5 You must meet the required DIBP pass mark for the 190 / 489 visa subclasses (the current pass mark is 60 points).
-If you are applying under the high point’s requirements to access special conditions apply occupations or the Supplementary Skilled List your EOI must show 85 points or higher (including state nomination points).
-You will need to ensure you meet all DIBP requirements and have documented evidence to support your points claim.
+8.5 You must meet the required Department of Home Affairs pass mark for the 190/489 visa subclasses (the current pass mark is 65 points).
+Please note some occupations will require higher points.
+You will need to ensure you meet all Department of Home Affairs requirements and have documented evidence to support your points claim.

 8.6 Your EOI number must be recorded correctly, otherwise Immigration SA will be unable to locate you in SkillSelect and your state nomination application will be refused.

 8.7 If you are refused for any of the above reasons you can re-apply for state nomination.
 However, you must meet all state nomination requirements.

 8.8 If you have made an error in your EOI prior to the Immigration SA decision being made, you will need to:

 Edit your EOI details & email Immigration SA to advise you have amended the EOI.
 If you are nominated by Immigration SA, the EOI is frozen and cannot be edited.

 8.9 Immigration SA will only provide one nomination per applicant.

 International graduates of South Australia have access to a more extensive list of occupations for state nomination.
 In addition, if you do not meet state nomination requirements for work experience, English or financial capacity, there may be waivers or exemptions available to you.
 Refer to International Graduate Occupation and Waiver Requirements to see if you can access more occupations and any exemptions or waivers.